f5devcentral/f5-rseries-training/docs/rseries_multitenancy.rst

   :align: center
   :scale: 40%

-The r5600 has 32 vCPU's total, 14 vCPU's are disabled via licensing, 6 vCPU's reserved for F5OS, and 12 vCPU's left over for use by tenants:
+The r5600 has 32 vCPU's total, 14 vCPU's are disabled via licensing, 6 vCPU's reserved for F5OS, and 12 vCPU's left over for use by tenants.
+Note there is a max of 4 tenants:

 .. image:: images/rseries_multitenancy/image8.png
   :align: center